Elamite language: Morphology

-Elamite is agglutinative but with fewer morphemes per word than, for example, Sumerian or Hurrian and Urartian.
+Though an agglutinative language, Elamite has fewer morphemes per word than, for example, Sumerian or Hurrian and Urartian.
 It is mostly suffixing.

 Nouns

 The Elamite nominal system is thoroughly pervaded by a noun class distinction, which combines a gender distinction between animate and inanimate with a personal class distinction, corresponding to the three persons of verbal inflection (first, second, third, plural).

 The suffixes that express that system are as follows: